Skip to main content

 Running a busy business can be stressful and mentally draining, and your working schedule can become unpredictable and involve evenings and occasional weekends.
 You’ll feel more focussed and attentive if you’re able to eat food that gives you long-lasting energy and doesn’t make you crash after each meal.

 Top tip: Meal prepping in advance makes it easier to put together healthy meals on busy days.
-Or try making an extra portion at dinner time so you can have it for your lunch the next day too.
+Check out our Seven healthy and delicious recipes on a budget Link opens in a new window for some inspo.

 Check out the full version of our founders guide to wellbeing.
 Link opens in a new window